klooj/nvim_build/README.md

 ## Requirements

+This role works on debian based linux distros and macOS.

 Zsh _might_ be required for tasks that use shell modules.
 You can define the executable however you like, but I always specify zsh and have never tried with another shell.
 The tasks using shell modules are: install_cargos, install_fzf, install_tab9, and the lsp_lua commands.
 In theory, they should not require zsh.
 If you want to use the included TabNine or fzf scripts, then zsh is definitely required.